-Now the couple has been slapped with a £19,000 bill for the treatment the dad received abroad.
-Liz, 51, of Blyth, Northumberland, said:
+Now the couple has been slapped with a GBP 19,000 bill for the treatment the dad received abroad.

-The couple headed for the Caribbean Islands on November 4 last year, having saved for more than 18 months to go on holiday.
+The couple headed for the Caribbean Islands on November 4, 2016, having saved for more than 18 months to go on cruise vacation.

 But as their trip was drawing to a close, David started to feel light headed and collapsed.

-He was treated by medics on the ship before he was taken to the Queen Elizabeth Hospital in Bridgetown, Barbados.
+He was treated onboard by ship medics before he was taken to the Queen Elizabeth Hospital in Bridgetown, Barbados.

 Bricklayer David was immediately rushed to intensive care after doctors discovered he was suffering from double pneumonia.
 Liz said:

 “It was then the doctors came out and told me that my husband was going to die and to get any family members over.